-This new Ph.D. program was approved in April 2017 and will be accepting students to begin in Fall 2018.
-The application form is not yet ready, but will likely become available after August 2017.
-Graduate Admissions Site.
+This new Ph.D. program was approved in April 2017 and is accepting students to begin in Fall 2018.
+You can access the application form at the Graduate Admissions Site.

 Students may pursue the Ph.D. full-time or part-time.
 All requirements for the degree, including the dissertation, must be completed within 10 years of beginning the program.